tamaskis/lsqcurvefit_approx-MATLAB/README.md

 # `least_squares_fit`

-Fits a linear, polynomial, exponential, or logarithmic model to a set of data using linear least squares.
+Fits a linear, polynomial, power, exponential, or logarithmic model to a set of data using linear least squares.